-Wesleyan is a private liberal arts college located in Middletown, Connecticut.
+Wesleyan University is a private liberal arts college located in Middletown, Connecticut.
 It has 40 undergraduate academic departments and eleven graduate departments in a variety of disciplines.
-There is a College of Social Studies, College of the Environment, Science and Mathematics, Film Studies and many other choices.
+There is a College of Social Studies, College of the Environment, College of Business, and many more.
 There are also eleven graduate departments.
-Wesleyan is a college that offers students a great deal of flexibility, as there are no required classes.
-They are, however, encouraged to take courses in a well rounded variety of disciplines.
-The curriculum is well suited to independent minded, non-traditional and working students.

 9. The New School

-This private, liberal arts college in Decatur Georgia offers undergraduate programs in Nursing, Computer Science, International Relations, and more.
-Their graduate programs include a pre-medical program and a Master of Arts in teaching.
-It has cooperative programs with other colleges as well as a program specifically tailored to non-traditional and returning students.
-They define a non-traditional student as someone who works full time, has dependents or who does not have a high school diploma.
+Agnes Scott College defines a non-traditional student as someone who works full time, has dependents, or who does not have a high school diploma.
 This makes Agnes Scott a good choice for working students who are seeking a college that understands their needs.
-The college offers summer school classes online, allowing students to access the material from wherever they might be.
+The college offers summer school classes online, allowing students to access the material from wherever they may be.